Blunt abdominal injuries, such as from a fall

 bleeding from or rupture of the internal organs.
 These types of injuries are

-often caused by falls from a significant height or by automobile, bicycle,
+often caused by falls from a significant height.
+They can also be caused by car, bike,

 sledding, or skiing accidents in which the victim is thrown against an object

 or to the ground.
-Physical abuse is another possible cause of blunt abdominal
+Physical abuse is another possible cause of these

 injuries in children or adults.